Segesterone acetate: Research

-A combination of SGA and the androgen testosterone is under development as a transdermal gel formulation for use as a hormonal contraceptive in men by the Population Council.
+A combination of segesterone acetate and the androgen testosterone is under development as a transdermal gel formulation for use as a hormonal contraceptive in men by the Population Council.
 As of December 2017, it is in phase II clinical studies for this purpose.
 In a trial, 100 couples used segesterone/testosterone dermal gel as the sole contraception method, which resulted in no pregnancy.
 Side effects were described as mild, comprising acne, weight gain and nocturnal sweating.